 We’re asking NHS staff to show their support for the protest with practical action to plant more trees on NHS land.
 Trees absorb carbon, improve air quality and provide vital shade.
 Planting more trees in urban areas will be vital to help capture carbon and to make our towns and cities healthier places to live.
 For the last decade we’ve been planting trees on NHS land, for the benefit of patients, staff and communities.
 Help us plant more!

 Join our social media campaign – post a picture of yourself standing in a spot at your health site where you would like to see more trees planted.
 Be inventive!
 Strike a tree pose!
 Tweet @nhsforest using the hashtag #nhsforestclimateaction

 What you can do as a Healthcare Professional

 Healthcare professionals are widely respected in our society.
-Use your voice to call for political and institutional action on climate breakdown.
-Consider supporting the work of Extinction Rebellion, the calls for declarations of climate emergency and joining the Global Climate Strikes (Useful information from Medact here).
+Use your voice to call for action on climate breakdown.
+Consider supporting the calls for declarations of climate emergency.
+(Useful information from Medact here).

 Support the changes needed by taking action in your workplace:

 - Send the link on the Green Ward Competition to your Head of Estates, Medical Director, Chief Nurse or Director of Quality Improvement with the aim of running this in the next year.

 - When you next do a quality improvement project, include environmental impact.
 Use our resources on Sustainability in Quality Improvement https://sustainablehealthcare.org.uk/susqi